Is becoming an a&r administrator right for me?

 How to become an A&R Administrator

-- Internships and Entry-Level Positions: Seek internships or entry-level positions within music labels, entertainment companies, or A&R departments.
-These roles provide hands-on experience and opportunities to learn about the intricacies of the music industry.
+• Internships and Entry-Level Experience: Seek internships or assistant positions at record labels, entertainment companies, or A&R departments.
+These roles provide hands-on experience, exposure to the industry, and opportunities to learn from seasoned professionals.

 Helpful Resources